-To use the Modulation Analysis preset (assuming that Modulation Analysis is the selected preset on the list of Application Presets and Preset action is set to Recall selected preset):
+To use the Modulation Analysis preset (assuming the Preset action is set to Show list in the Presets tab of the Options control panel):

-- 1. Select File > More presets > Application. - 2.
+- 1. Select Presets > Application.
+Select Modulation Analysis and then click OK. - 2.
 Set the measurement frequency using the front-panel knob or keypad.
 Your signal should appear in the DPX display. - 3.
 Set the reference level so that the peak of your signal is about 10 dB below the top of the DPX display. - 4.
 Set the modulation parameters for your signal.
 This includes the Modulation Type, Symbol Rate, Measurement Filter, Reference Filter and Filter Parameter.
 All of these settings are accessed by pressing the Settings button.